System ML — Parallel Training & Inference, From First Principles

 - Touch every widget.
 Each one has a regime where the strategy fails.
 Find it.
 The failure is the lesson — "what breaks DDP" tells you why FSDP exists; "what blows up TP" tells you why TP stays on one node.

 - Do the back-of-envelope.
 The numbers in this series are not decorative.
-Memorize four: NVLink ~900 GB/s, IB ~50 GB/s/NIC, HBM ~3 TB/s, H100 peak ~1 PFLOP bf16.
+Memorize four: NVLink ~900 GB/s peak (≈150 GB/s effective on a flat ring), IB ~50 GB/s/NIC, HBM ~3.35 TB/s, H100 peak ~1 PFLOP bf16.
 Most distributed-training arguments are settled by comparing two of these.

 interview_questions/traditional_ml/.
 The inference-serving side has its own lesson series in vllm/lessons/.
-RL training-system architecture (which composes all of these) is in RL/lessons/.
+RL training-system architecture (which composes all of these) is in reinforcement_learning/lessons/.